 These days I’m photographing full time—portraits, headshots and covering social events and sports.
 All the while I continue to be an active street photographer, documenting the social landscape and leading photowalks on the streets of San Francisco and elsewhere.

-In 2019 some of my current work is showing at the Peak Design Flagship Store in March and will be shown at the San Pablo Art Gallery in August.
+In 2019 some of my current work was shown at the Peak Design Flagship Store in March and was shown at the San Pablo Art Gallery in August.